glowurms/Pixel-Perfect-Camera-With-Zoom-Controls/README.md

 - Optional smooth zooming between zoom levels over a duration.

 ## Installation
+Clone or download this repository to your machine.
-Copy the `PixelPerfectCameraWithZoomControls` folder into your `Assets` folder.
+Copy the `Assets/PixelPerfectCameraWithZoomControls` folder into your `Assets` folder.
-**Note:**The only absolutely required item should be the `PerfectPixelWithZoom.cs`.
+**Note:**The only absolutely required script should be the `PerfectPixelWithZoom.cs`.

-## Sample Project
+## Demo Project:
-Clone this repository and open the `PixelPerfectCameraWithZoomControls` as a project with Unity, then hit the Play button to activate play mode to see it in action.
+Clone this repository and open the `Pixel-Perfect-Camera-With-Zoom-Controls` as a project with Unity, then bring the `Pixel Perfect Camera With Zoom Controls` scene into the Hierarchy.
+Disable any other scenes and hit the Play button to activate play mode to see it in action.
 - 3 Sprite examples will display with pixel densities:
   - 32 pixels per unit in the upper left
   - 64 pixels per unit in the upper right